 Summer is in full swing.
 Its been in the 90s for at least a couple of weeks and along with sweltering weather comes parties to distract from (or draw more attention to) the fact you’re sweating and I’m not the only one suffering the effects of water damage.
-This little sewing table was too.
-Follow along and see how I convert this antique sewing machine table into a party beverage station.
+This old thrift store sewing table was too.
+Follow along and see how I convert this antique sewing machine table into a DIY party food and beverage station.

-Maybe you have one of these old sewing tables in the house right now or maybe you’ll find one while out thrifting like I did.
-Either way, it’s a fun, unique way to show your style.
+Maybe you have one of these old sewing tables in the house right now or maybe you’ll find one while out thrifting like I did and you’re here because you’re looking for old sewing machine table ideas.
+Repurposing it is a fun, unique way to show your own unique style.
 There are so many different ways this can be done too.
 I’ve seen plastic tubs used as sinks or actual metal sinks used as the drink, condiment, and ice older.
 The sinks would be nice because it comes with a drain!

 Please know this post includes affiliate links.
 If you click on a link & make a purchase, I will receive a small commission with no additional cost to you.
 Click here for my full disclosure.
 Thank you!